 For thrill seekers, try rafting just after the snow melts in early spring or after heavy rainfall when many Scottish rivers offer challenging grade 4 and 5 rafting.

-In the Cairngorms National Park, experience the wild side of white water rafting on the mighty River Findhorn and River Tummel with Ace Adventures.
-The River Findhorn offers the most exciting white water rafting experience in the UK.
-With unparalleled scenery and thrilling rafting you will drop 500 ft over 18 miles.
+In the Cairngorms National Park, experience the wild side of white water rafting on the mighty River Findhorn and River Tummel with Ace Adventure.
+The River Findhorn offers unparalleled scenery and thrilling rafting which sees you drop 500 ft over 18 miles.
 This is one of Scotland’s last wild rivers and as a consequence rainfall and snow melt determine which sections can be run.

-Head to the River Tay and raft the largest volume river in Scotland with the multi award-winning Nae Limits.
+Further south, head to the River Tay and raft the largest volume river in Scotland with the multi award-winning Nae Limits.
 The high water volume provides an exhilarating thrill and some fantastic fast flowing rapids.
 The 8 mile route offers the chance to learn the fundamentals of paddling before you reach the white water slalom course at Grandtully, near the end of the run.
+Splash White Water Rafting, also offer excellent watersports activities including rafting the Tay, Spey, Orchy, Findhorn and Tummel.